 Graduates will be eligible to take the NCLEX-RN examination.
 Graduates will find employment opportunities in health care settings such as hospitals, nursing homes and medical offices.
 Graduates may also choose to transfer to a four year university to complete their bachelor’s degree in nursing.

 The nursing program is accredited by the Accreditation Commission for Education in Nursing (ACEN) and approved by the Maine State Board of Nursing.
+The most recent accreditation decision made by the ACEN Board of Commissioners for the associate nursing program is Continuing Accreditation.

 Associate in Science Degree